Zadigo/ze_mailer/README.md

 ```
 from ze_mailer.app.core.servers import Gmail

-server = Gmail(user='email@gmail.com', password='gmail')
+server = Gmail(user=email@gmail.com, password=gmail)
 ```

 __NOTE:__ Servers aren't to be used directly though you can if you want to.
-They are to be subclassed by a class that will server as the main entrypoint for sending emails.
+They are to be subclassed by a class that will serve as the main entrypoint for sending emails.

 # Senders